 - The species must be designated into an appropriate classification.

 Threat to Minnesota Waters

 Invasive species cause recreational, economic and ecological damage—changing how residents and visitors use and enjoy Minnesota waters.
 Since the bloody red shrimp has not established populations in many inland lakes, there is little information about its impacts to smaller lake systems.
 Therefore, the threat extent to Minnesota waters is currently unknown.

-- Preying on native zooplankton, including Daphnia, which are an important food source for native fishes.
-This could impact aquatic food webs, depending on how abundant and widespread they become in a waterbody.
+- Preying on native zooplankton, including Daphnia, which are an important food source for native fishes, potentially impacting aquatic food webs.

 - Changing the kinds and abundance of algae in a lake.